gomorpheus/morpheus-apidoc/source/includes/_accounts.md

-name      | null | A unique name for the account description | null | Optional description field if you want to put more info there role      | null | A nested id of the default role for the account instanceLimits | null | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
-The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.
+name      | null | A unique name for the account description | null | Optional description field if you want to put more info there role      | null | A nested id of the default role for the account active | null | Set to false to deactvate the account

 ## Delete an Account